-Thanks to DiyWithJoyce, I have got back into the backing and have been experimenting with new food.
+Thanks to DiyWithJoyce, I have got back into the baking and have been experimenting with new food.
 I don’t know if you know, but ever since I was a kid, I have always had a liking to baking and making cakes.
 And while I am not travelling, I usually like to keep myself occupied with other things like making banana bread.

 I remember as a child making lots of fruit cakes, don’t ask me why because I hated a fruit cake and still do now, but I was good at it.
 I also made a right old Victorian Sponge, M&M cookies and little old muffins – these were my specialities.
 It’s a shame I didn’t really stick to it because who knows where I would be with it now.
 As I got older, I guess I lost interest and stopped baking as much.
 I can’t exactly remember why I stopped, but I didn’t pursue it thoroughly, and I think I just lost the confidence.